kubeflow/katib/pkg/new-ui/v1beta1/README.md

 This is the recommended way to test the web app e2e.
 In order to build the UI and serve it via the backend, locally, you will need to:

 1. Build the UI locally.
-You can follow the steps from the previous section, but instead of running `npm run start` you will need to run `npm run build:watch`.
-This will start a process that will be watching the source code and building the frontend artifacts under `frontend/dist/static` folder.
+You have to follow the steps from the previous section, but instead of running `npm run start` you need to run `npm run build:prod`.
+It builds the frontend artifacts under `frontend/dist/static` folder.

+    Moreover, you are able to run `npm run build:watch` instead of `npm run build:prod`.
+In that case, it starts a process which is watching the source code changes and building the frontend artifacts under `frontend/dist/static` folder.

+    Learn more about Angular scripts in the [official guide](https://angular.io/cli/build).
 1. Run `kubectl port-forward svc/katib-db-manager 6789 -n kubeflow` to expose `katib-db-manager` service for external access.
 You can use [different ways](https://kubernetes.io/docs/tasks/access-application-cluster/) to get external address for Kubernetes service.
 After exposing service, you should be able to receive information by running `wget <external-ip>:<service-port>`.
 In case of port-forwarding above, you have to run `wget localhost:6789`.

 1. Go to `cmd/new-ui/v1beta1`.